 Across Australia, families and communities successfully support and nurture their young children.
 However, wide gaps in early development, health and early learning outcomes persist.
 Young children continue to be removed from their families and cultures through child safety intervention.

-For years, SNAICC, as well as other stakeholders and experts, have called for a national approach where governments, systems and services work together to improve early childhood outcomes.
+For years, SNAICC, as well as other stakeholders and experts, called for a national approach where governments, systems and services work together to improve early childhood outcomes.
 In February 2020, the Prime Minister, the Hon Scott Morrison MP, announced the development of a National Aboriginal and Torres Strait Islander Early Childhood Strategy.
-The Federal Government has committed to deliver that strategy this year.

 The Strategy will align with the National Agreement on Closing the Gap, supporting Aboriginal and Torres Strait Islander communities and their community-controlled services to lead the responses to children’s needs.
 It will address outcomes across all aspects of young children’s lives, including early learning, health, disability, wellbeing, care and development.

 SNAICC media release – 8 December 2021: Continuing the songlines – SNAICC welcomes national strategy for our children in their early years

 Australian Government media release – 8 December 2021: Aboriginal and Torres Strait Islander Early Childhood Strategy Released

 We have finalised our extensive consultation process that enabled Aboriginal and Torres Strait Islander organisations, communities and caregivers to have a strong voice in developing the Strategy.

 We heard from Aboriginal and Torres Strait Islander people about ways to help our young children to stay strong in culture, be healthy, safe, and ready for school.